Education & Early Childhood Development

 Family Support Services include recruitment and enrollment of children, advocacy, and connection to community resources to improve the condition and quality of family life.
 Services are also available to assist families in their own efforts to become self-sufficient.

-Parents are essential part of the Head Start/Early Head Start Program.
+Parents are essential part of the Head Start Program.
 They actively participate in the classroom, in parent group activities, in their child's growth, and in the program planning and decision-making process.
 They serve on parent committees and may represent their center on the Head Start Policy Council.